kevinolega/callcentertrainingtips/6wel/sales-module.md

 If you know how to sell, you have a GIANT advantage over people who don't know how to sell.

+I used the word GIANT because the advantage is so big, it's almost unfair.

-The more times you pracice, the better you become at sales.
+The more times you practice, the better you become at sales.

 I have friends who grew up in families that owned several businesses and selling is normal practice to them ever since they were young.

-So when we got to start working, they were already comfortably earning six figure incomes while I was just learning how to sell.
+When we got to start working, my friends with sales experience were already comfortably earning six figure incomes while I was just learning how to sell and making less than minimum wage.

-This is very much like a comparrison of someone who's training to become an athlete starting from four to six years old and someone who got interested learning a sport in their twenties.
+This is very much like a comparrison of an athlete who started training at four to six years old and a casual hobbyist who just stared learning the sport in his twenties.

 This is the reason why a lot of people feel defeated in sales.